Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Functional Accountability.md

-# 6.14 Functional Accountability
+# Functional Accountability

 The [[Lionsberg System of Governance]] is rooted in Functional Accountability across levels of abstraction, rather than hierarchy.

 It views the entire Human System and Living System as one Whole / Body, with each element of the System responsible and accountable to certain functions within the System.

 Each Circle, Organization, and Community should develop a Functional Accountability Chart.

-While Circles necessarily delegate Functional Accountability to Individuals, they should retain full Accountability and Responsibility for All Functions at the Circle Level.
+While Groups necessarily delegate Functional Accountability to Individuals, they should retain full Accountability and Responsibility for All Functions at the Group Level.

 Organizations should delegate functional accountability to [[Groups]], not Individuals.